leelaprasad7/sample-maven-project/README.md

-# sample-maven-project
+# Welcome to sample-maven-project
-This is sample maven project
+This is sample maven project from the Github